 D&R Greenway’s work to preserve critical natural habitats – including marshes and wetlands, rivers and streams – was the impetus behind the gift.

-An astute collector of high quality decoys, when Jay Vawter learned his children were not interested in inheriting his collection, he decided they would make a perfect charitable gift.
-He selected D&R Greenway as the recipient because: “D&R Greenway preserves lands full of these birds.”
+An astute collector of high quality decoys, Jay selected D&R Greenway as a recipient of his gift because: “D&R Greenway preserves lands full of these birds.”

 Many of the decoys in the Vawter Collection have won awards, such as a Merganser drake that won best in show at the Ward World Championships.
 Lem and Steve Ward, hunters and fisherman, weren’t trained artists but developed their ability to create lifelike birds by observing birds in the marshes and waterways.
 In 1975, the Ward Museum opened in Salisbury, Maryland.
 Every decoy in the Vawter Collection was carved by an artist represented in the state-of-the-art Ward Museum.